qqibrow/qqibrow.github.io/_posts/2015-04-12-Record-Replay_Live_Stream.md

 This command will open a listening port on localhost:8080 and wait for connections.
 Once it got a connection it will execute the `cat` command and pipe what it received through the tcp connection to it.
 So actually the whole thing looks like `echo blablabla | cat` more or less, but in a more fancy way.

 ## Demo
 More interesting thing comes in following demo.
-There is a [redis](http://redis.io/) running on localhost:6379. first some background, set and get command:
+There is a [redis](http://redis.io/) running on localhost:6379.
+First some background, set and get command:
 {% highlight bash %}
 ./redis-cli -h localhost -p 7777 set Foo "hello"
 OK